MetalHexx/TeensyROM-CLI/README.md

   - If you need help, seek out hExx on the [TeensyROM Discord Server](https://discord.com/invite/ubSAb74S5U)

 #### Locate your Preset Directory
   - Locate your Chipsynth C64 preset directory.
-Once located, copy the path for the preset folder.
     - Ex: C:\music\chipsynth C64\Presets\com.Plogue.Fermata.chipsynth C64
+  - Copy the path for the preset folder.
   - You will use this as the "source" directory in the tool
   - Backup your factory presets as a best practice